basilky/gosdk-example/README.md

-# Hyperledger Go SDK Examples
+# Hyperledger Go SDK Example

 The aim of this project is to demonstrate Hyperledger fabric features using the HF Client SDK for Golang.
 This repository contains implementation of [Fabcar](https://hyperledger-fabric.readthedocs.io/en/release-1.4/understand_fabcar_network.html) example in Go SDK using the [first-network](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).
+SDK v1.0.0-beta1 version is used to run the application.

 ## TODO